Screening & Diagnostic Mammograms

-If you are new patient to the SIH Cancer Institute, gather any prior mammograms and bring them with you to your appointment so that the radiologist can compare them with your new digital images.
-It’s important to bring the original mammogram films, not copies, and accompanying reports.
-You can also authorize a release to The Breast Center and we will request your films are sent to us for comparison from your previous facility.
+If you’re a new patient, gather any prior original mammogram films (not copies) and bring them with you to your appointment so that the radiologist can compare them with your new digital images.
+Or you can also authorize a medical release to SIH Breast Center and we will request your films are sent to us for comparison from your previous facility.

-- Do not use any deodorant, powder, ointment or preparations of any kind on the underarm area or on your breasts.
+- Don’t use any deodorant, powder or ointment of any kind on the underarm area or on your breasts.
 Metallic particles in powders and deodorants could be visible on your mammogram and cause confusion.

 - During the test, you will be asked to undress to the waist.
 Two-piece outfits make this a little easier.

-- Taking an over-the-counter pain medication, such as aspirin, acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) about an hour before your mammogram might ease the discomfort of the test.
+- Taking an over-the-counter pain medication, such as aspirin, acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) about an hour before your mammogram might ease the discomfort of the test.

 During the procedure, the technician places one of your breasts on a platform and helps you position your head, arms and torso to allow an unobstructed view of your breast.

 Your breast is gently pressed against the platform by a clear plastic plate.
 Pressure is applied for a few seconds to spread out the breast tissue.
-The pressure isn’t harmful, but you may find it uncomfortable or even painful.
+The pressure isn’t harmful, but you may find it uncomfortable.
 If you have too much discomfort, inform the technician.